Practice Policies

 Invoice Validation

-If you have received treatment within the NHS, access to your personal information may be required to determine which Clinical Commissioning Group should pay for the treatment or procedure you have received.
+If you have received treatment within the NHS, access to your personal information may be required to determine which Integrated Care Board should pay for the treatment or procedure you have received.

 This information would most likely include information such as your name, address, date of treatment and may be passed on to enable the billing process.
 These details are held in a secure environment and kept confidential.
 This information will only be used to validate invoices and will not be shared for any further purposes.